Interpreting the strong clustering of ultra-diffuse galaxies by halo spin bias: Spin bias with and without unbound particles

 Using either all particles within $R_\text{h}$ or the subset of bound particles identified above, we recalculate the properties ($R_{\text{h}}$, $M_{\text{h}}$, $V_{\text{h}}$ and $\bm{J}$) for each halo.
 We then compute the spin parameters, $\lambda_{\text{a}}$ or $\lambda_{\text{b}}$, according to \autoref{eqn:lambda}.
 We select halos with $M_{\rm h} \geq 10^{10.5} h^{-1}\rm M_{\odot}$ to cover the mass range of dwarf galaxies.
 The lowest-mass halos in our sample contain approximately 800 particles.
 While this number of particles does not guarantee high-precision in the spin measurement\footnote{Theoretically, 800 particles introduce a Poisson error with a variance of $\sigma_{\lambda} \sim 0.01$ \citep{Benson2017ConstrainingNoisefree}, and this noise can dilute the signal.}, our results remain robust against these effects, as demonstrated in subsequent sections.

 Fig.~\ref{fig:Spin_distribution} compares the distributions of $\lambda_{\text{a}}$ and $\lambda_{\text{b}}$ in various mass bins.
 All the distributions follow a log-normal form and exhibit negligible mass dependence, consistent with previous studies \citep{Bailin2005InternalExternalAlignment,Maccio2007ConcentrationEnvironment, bettSpinShapeDark2007,zjupaAngularMomentumProperties2017}.
 Generally, the two spin definitions exhibit very similar distributions, with weak discrepancies emerging only for the lowest mass bin ($\sim 10^{10.5} \, \rm M_{\odot}/h$).
-In this mass bin, notably, $\lambda_{\rm a}$ presents a more extended high-spin tail while excluding a subset of low-spin halos, and a Kolmogorov-Smirnov (KS) test confirms that the two distributions are statistically distinct.
+In this mass bin, notably, $\lambda_{\rm a}$ presents a more extended high-spin tail while excluding a subset of low-spin halos, and a Kolmogorov-Smirnov (KS) test confirms that the two distributions are statistically distinct with a KS statistic of $0.06$ ($p = 0$) for 70280 low-mass halos.
 These results demonstrate that the discrepancies between spin definitions are generally small and become more pronounced for lower-mass halos.